-n New York State courts, the general rule is that liberal discovery (called “disclosure” in New York) is allowed in most civil cases.
-An attorney can serve various disclosure devices, including demands for documents, written interrogatories, and demands for deposition, without involving the court at all.
+In New York State courts, the general rule is that liberal discovery (called “disclosure” in New York) is allowed in most civil cases.
+An attorney can serve various disclosure devices, including demands for production of documents, written interrogatories questions which demand that answers be made under oath) , and demands for deposition, where parties and witnesses are asked questions in real time under oath, with responses taken down by a court reporter, without involving the court at all.

 The party served must comply with any discovery demands, unless they serve a written objection to disclosure which specifies the grounds for the objection.